 Van or not, driving right across the big mama-bo-jama is the absolute classic Australian adventure!
 And what an adventure—have you seen how big it is?
 Start on one side, aim for the other, and anything that happens in between is the adventure!

-You can follow the Great Ocean Road through Victoria before embarking on the quintessential crossing of the Nullarbor Plain for the full coastal gravitas.
-Or, you could cut up to the Oodnadatta Track in northern South Australia for the rural greatest hits.
+You can follow the Great Ocean Road through Victoria, leading to Port Campbell National Park and the iconic Twelve Apostles, before embarking on the quintessential crossing of the Nullarbor Plain for the full coastal gravitas.
+Or, you could cut up to the Oodnadatta Track in northern South Australia – one of the top things to do in South Australia – for the rural greatest hits.
 Follow this up with a further diversion to Alice Springs, Uluru, and Australia’s crimson centre.

-It doesn’t how you do it, just so long as you do it!
+It doesn’t matter how you do it, just as long as you do it!
 You can’t say you’ve travelled Australia until you’ve driven six days in a straight line through the Outback with only the roadkill for company.

-3. Gone Walkabout – Australia’s Greatest Hiking Adventures
+3. Gone Walkabout – Best Adventures in Australia’s Hiking Trails

 If you really wanna get wacky, ditch the car!
 That’s when you really start to lose your mind.
-The roadkill even starts to talk back after awhile!
+The roadkill even starts to talk back after a while!
+There are some great trails for beginner hikers although some of these treks are not for the faint of heart.

 From the first men to the swagmen, going bush and just… losing yourself… is a time-honoured Aussie adventure.
-As my cuz said following his 57-day trek along southwest Australia’s Bibbulmun Track:
+As my cuz said following his 57-day trek along southwestern Australia’s Bibbulmun Track:

 “When you’re out there bushwalking, you bushwalk.
 You wake up and bushwalk, and while you bushwalk, you talk about bushwalking.
 At night, before sleeping, you reflect on the day’s bushwalking and plan tomorrow’s bushwalk.